-RALEIGH, N.C. – As Meredith College says goodbye to its Class of 2013, a proud member of the Class of 2012 is just beginning to make her mark upon the world.
+RALEIGH, N.C. – As Meredith College says goodbye to its Class of 2013, one proud member of the class is just beginning to make her mark upon the world.

-Former volleyball standout Mary Beth Finegan '12, who graduated in December after completing her eligibility in 2011, is putting her degree in communications to great use by working with Teachers for Africa Foundation, an organization dedicated to the cause of better education in the townships of South Africa.
+Former volleyball standout Mary Beth Finegan '13, who officially graduated in May after completing her eligibility in 2011, is putting her degree in communications to great use by working with Teachers for Africa Foundation, an organization dedicated to the cause of better education in the townships of South Africa.

 Finegan, a Chapel Hill native, began her work with the organization in February.